0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 ![compile-and-deploy-contracts-after-deploy](img/compile-and-deploy-contracts-01.png)

 You are now ready to interact with the contract.
-You can now click _Interact_ in the browser and start using the actions like mint and transfer of your tokens.
+You can now click _Interact_ in the browser and start using the sign action.

 Congratulations!
 You have now created an active smart-contract on the Partisia Blockchain.